Introduction:

 of the disorder, its the naming of the Why of the

 symptoms associated with the disorder.
-And real
+Real diagnosis

-about your life, listening for
+life, listening for

 unconscious